 The FLM strategy is potentially extremely destabilizing because it risks fusing Islamist terrorism in the Sahel with pastoralist grievances and communitarian violence.
 Mobilizing wider pastoralist communities like the Fulani for an Islamist agenda, as Kouffa is trying to do, would give terrorists traction among deep-seated societies that cover wide expanses of territory.
 It would thus confer a new ferocity, persistence, and reach upon terrorism in Africa.

 Conflict between Fulani herdsmen and farmer populations has a long and brutal history in West Africa that considerably predates the subregion’s terrorist challenges.
-Since 2001, over 60,000 people have died in pastoralist-related violence in Nigeria alone, often in murderous spikes of bloodshed.
+Since 2001, thousands of people have died in pastoralist-related violence.
 In early 2001, 913 people in Jos, Nigeria, died in Fulani herdsman–farmer violence in just a few days.
 Such killings have occasionally involved atrocities and desecrations.
-Fulani herdsmen are rumored to have removed hearts from victims.
-Farmers, meanwhile, can be seen apparently eating the charred flesh of Fulani victims in videos circulated on Nigerian social media.

 The structures behind this fanatical violence are deeply rooted and politically entrenched.
 Nigeria’s government has conferred preferential land rights on those they dubbed indigene (native) to a region, thereby marginalizing and frustrating any so-called settler (foreign) groups, which occasionally includes the nomadic Fulani.
 Political elites have then manipulated such laws, rallying supporters to protect indigene status or stoking settler resentments for votes.
 In Mali, a 2001 Pastoral Charter has empowered local authorities to resolve land disputes.
 However, they can be partial to the farmers who compose the stationary constituents of well-defined territorial jurisdictions, a logic that tends to reinforce the farmers’ grip on both the land and the political system over time.